 Background

 DEQ’s NSR program was approved by EPA in the early 1980’s.
 This program regulates construction and modification of larger or major sources in the state.
 It is a unique program that utilizes Plant Site Emissions Limits and Baseline Emission Rates for regulating source emissions, as well as determining when new and modified sources are subject to NSR.
-Initially, sources that were operating during the baseline period of 1977 or 1978 were granted a PSEL equal to the actual emissions during the baseline period (e.g., baseline emission rate).
+Initially, sources that were operating during the baseline period of 1977 or 1978 were granted a PSEL equal to the actual emissions during the baseline period (i.e. the baseline emission rate).
 If the source’s emissions remained at or below the baseline emission rate or did not increase by more than a significant emission rate above the baseline emission rate, the source would not be subject to NSR.

 If a source requested an increase in their PSEL by more than a significant emission rate above the baseline emission rate, the source would be subject to NSR.
 If the increase did not involve a “major modification”, the source was required to conduct an air quality impact analysis in attainment or unclassified areas or obtain offsets and demonstrate a “net air quality benefit” in nonattainment areas.
 If the increase involved a “major modification” in an attainment or unclassified area and the source was a federal major source, the source was required to install Best Available Control Technology.
 If the increase involved a “major modification” in a nonattainment area and the source was a major source, the source was required to install the Lowest Achievable Emission Rate control technology.
 A major modification was defined as physical changes or changes in the method of operation at a source that result in accumulated emission increases equal to or more than a significant emission rate since the baseline period.